payskyCompany/paybutton-sdk/README.md

 What things you need to install the software and how to install them

 ```
+1-JDK installed on your machine with minimum version 1.7 .
+2-Android Studio
-Create new Android project in Android Studio or if you have project already.
+3-Create new Android project in Android Studio to use SDK or if you have created a project before with minSdkVersion 21 Lollipop.

 ```

 ### Installing